How to Use Your Phone as a WiFi Hotspot?

 Know the Coverage

-Before hitting the road, do a research on the area to learn about coverage.
+Before hitting the road, research the area to learn about coverage.
 In some regions, there is no or limited LTE cellular coverage.
 In that case, you will be stuck with a slow connection.

 Keep an Eye on the Data Level